port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 ### Conclusion

 Developer portals need to support and integrate with git-ops practices seamlessly.
-Developers should be able to perform routine tasks independantly, without having to create bottlenecks within the organization.
+Developers should be able to perform routine tasks independently, without having to create bottlenecks within the organization.
 With Port, platform engineers can design precise and flexible self-service actions for their developers, while integrating with many different backends to suit your specific needs.

 More guides & tutorials will be available soon, in the meantime feel free to reach out with any questions via our [community slack](https://www.getport.io/community) or [Github project](https://github.com/port-labs?view_as=public).